 Or, a razor that comes with a gel reservoir?

-All you need to do is toss in some high-quality blades with skin guards and a flip trimmer – like Schick does – and you have a razor that can handle anything.
+All you need to do is toss in some high-quality blades with skin guards and a flip trimmer – as Schick does – and you have a razor that can handle anything.

 The Hydro 5 is one of Schick’s more recent innovations and, as mentioned, it has plenty of unique gadgets.
 Most importantly, it answers the bell where it matters most, i.e., when you’re standing in front of a mirror, razor in hand.

 The “5” in the Hydro’s name comes from its five blades that make for a super close shave and are great for those with extra-sensitive skin or who are prone to shaving bumps.

 You’ll get a faster shave, as well, because you don’t need to make as many short strokes but can get by with longer strokes instead.

 Skin guards placed at the top of each blade are designed to reduce friction.

 The gel reservoir takes lubrication a step further than traditional lube strips, and Schick claims that it cuts down on friction by 40%.
 The reservoir also is designed to hydrate your face up to one hour after shaving.